bluehalo/ngx-leaflet-draw/README.md

 > Leaflet Draw extension to the @bluehalo/ngx-leaflet package for Angular.io
 > Provides Leaflet Draw integration into Angular.io projects.
 Compatible with Leaflet v1.x and Leaflet Draw 1.x

-> Now supports Angular v18, and use in Angular-CLI based projects
 > Given the lack of activity in the Leaflet.draw project, we are unlikely to extend this plugin with additional functionality beyond Angular upgrades.

-> NOTE: This is the last version of this library that will be published under the namespace @asymmetrik.
-This and future packages will be released under the @bluehalo namespace.

 ## Table of Contents